-McClelland (2009) we already cited in Introduction concluded the paper writing "It may well be, then, that over the next decade, the butterfly will finally emerge from the chrysalis, and truly parallel computing will take flight."
+On the other hand, McClelland (2009), as we already cited in the Introduction, concluded his paper by writing, "It may well be, then, that over the next decade, the butterfly will finally emerge from the chrysalis, and truly parallel computing will take flight."
 So let's be optimistic.

-Now to conclude this article, let me propose also a very simple looking but a little more sophisticated benchmark of path-finding problem. as a challenge.
+Now, to conclude this article, let me propose also a very simple looking but a little more sophisticated benchmark of path-finding problem, as a challenge.